 The last is farewell.
 In this stage, the students try to organize the ceremony started from the budget, the run down and the entertainment.
 The purpose of the activity is to thank the school for the chance and support.
 Moreover, it is the time for the assisted students (elementary students) to show what they have learnt during the program.
 Most of the students are excited and confident to show their best. it proves that the PP students succeed to accompany their students.
 This is not about how smart they are in delivering the material/lesson, but their willingness to grow both individually and group.
 That is a glimpse of the Let’s TALK project, Thank you.

-Sixteen people who came from Lombok, Bali, Tangerang, Jakarta and Kutai Kartanegara enthusiastically participated in the LVE Workshop in Ubud, 25-27 January 2019, with Wayan Rustiasa facilitated.
-The ALIVE President, Chris Drake, who happened to be in Ubud, had an opportunity to give an opening speech.
-Chris emphasized that our values are more clearly visible in our actions than in just words.
+Sixteen people from Lombok, Bali, Tangerang, Jakarta and Kutai Kartanegara enthusiastically participated in a three-day LVE Workshop in Ubud, from 25-27 January 2019, facilitated by Wayan Rustiasa co-founder of Karuna Bali, the ALIVE Associate in Indonesia.
+The ALIVE President, Chris Drake, who happened to be in Ubud, attended the opening session and emphasised the importance of putting our values into action rather than just words and how we can use them to help us set a good course in life.
 “Values can serve as a compass that helps point us in the right direction in life.
-When we are at a crossroads and have to make decision, we sometimes take the wrong path.
-Our values can help show us the right way to go and keep us on track", he stated.
+When we are at a crossroads in life it is often not easy to decide which way to go but if we think about if carefully our values can help show us the right way to go and keep us on track", he said.